andyfaff/scipy/PEP/1-Optimizer.rst

 - enhancing ease of use for ``minimize``
 - preserving backwards compatibility
-- exposing a new API that allows for easier use and creation of new optimizers
+- exposing a new API to interact with an optimization, and easily create new optimizers
 - cleaning the existing API

 The ``Function`` class is responsible for calculating the function, gradient